RAISING A WHISTLEBLOWING CONCERN

 Should I investigate the concern before I raise it, and what about taking confidential documents?

 It’s not your job to investigate.
 It’s more important to raise your concerns as soon as possible so any action can be taken quickly by the appropriate people within the organisation to stop the harm sooner.
+But you need to be specific when you raise a concern.
+Make sure you are raising facts, not just an allegation or opinion.
+See here for more information.

 Should I raise my concern anonymously?